Expert Network

 ↘ Content Creators

-Together, we raise the profile of the UK’s 150+ UNESCO designations and projects, working with experts to disseminate information on UNESCO’s news, international days, activities and programmes in the UK across Twitter, LinkedIn and our website.
-Visit the home page now to find out more.
+Our experts raise the profile of the UK’s UNESCO designations and projects, and disseminate information on UNESCO’s news, international days, activities and programmes in the UK.

-Tasked to strengthen the ties between the UK’s educational, academic, scientific, cultural, creative and artistic communities, and UNESCO’s global programmes and policies, our experts are ambassadors as well as contributors.
+Strengthening the ties between the UK’s educational, academic, scientific, cultural, and artistic communities, and UNESCO’s global programmes and policies, our experts are ambassadors as well as contributors.